AdobeDocs/experience-manager-cloud-service.it-IT/help/forms/import-export-forms-and-related-assets.md

 ---
 title: Importare ed esportare le risorse
 seo-title: Import and export assets to [!DNL AEM Forms]
-description: È possibile importare ed esportare Adattivo Forms e le relative risorse in istanze AEM.
-Questo consente di migrare i moduli o spostarli tra i diversi sistemi.
+description: Puoi importare ed esportare Forms adattivo e le risorse correlate in istanze AEM.
+Ciò consente di migrare i moduli o spostarli tra i sistemi.
 seo-description: You can import and export Adaptive Forms and templates from and in to AEM instances.
 This helps in migrating forms or moving them across systems.
 source-git-commit: 7163eb2551f5e644f6d42287a523a7dfc626c1c4
 workflow-type: tm+mt